-The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in the summer of 2013, in partnership with the School of Public Policy of the Central European University.
+The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in summer 2013, in partnership with the School of Public Policy at Central European University.
 It is designed to inspire a new cohort of practitioners committed to working both in the public interest and at the forefront of global policy.

-The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a 10-day clinical seminar in Budapest at the School of Public Policy at Central European University, followed by a six- to eight-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
-Together the distinctive seminar and internship will prepare participants to act confidently in complex situations where policy, advocacy and human rights intersect.
+The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a clinical seminar in Budapest at the School of Public Policy at Central European University, followed by a 8- to 12-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
+Together the distinctive seminar and internship will prepare participants to act confidently in complex situations where policy, advocacy, and human rights intersect.

 - Harvard Kennedy School of Government

-- Jindal School of Government and Public Policy
+- The University of Chicago, Harris School of Public Policy

 - University of Pretoria Centre for Human Rights